Umroli: Location

 Umroli is located 8 km south of Boisar on the Western Railway and 6 km from Palghar line of Mumbai Suburban Railway.
 It can be reached from National Highway NH-4, 30 km off from Charoti Naka.
 It is 40 km north of Virar on the Western Railway line.

 Industrial area and power stations

-Tarapur Industrial Estate, Tarapur Atomic Power Station and a thermal power station owned by Reliance Energy Limited are located close by.
-The huge industrial area at Tarapur accommodates various specialty chemical, bulk drugs, steel and alloy and textile manufacturing companies.
+Tarapur Industrial Estate, Tarapur Atomic Power Station, and a thermal power station owned by Reliance Energy Limited are located close by.
+The huge industrial area at Tarapur accommodates various specialty chemicals, bulk drugs, steel and alloy, and textile manufacturing companies.